1 Chronicles 11 – David’s Reign and Mighty Men

 ii.
 The elders of Israel received David’s leadership when they saw these things in David.
 When we see these same things in leaders we should also receive their leadership.

 iii.
-“The image of the shepherd, who in ancient times was normally an employee or a dependant, also confirms that David as king was answerable to Yahweh for his flock.”
+“The image of the shepherd, who in ancient times was normally an employee or a dependent, also confirms that David as king was answerable to Yahweh for his flock.”
 (Selman)

 2. (4-9) David takes control of Jerusalem, making it his capital city.